You’ve heard of Morning Pages and wondering how to write them?

 Nope.

 I am a morning writer.
 I LOVE writing in the morning and do my best work as soon as I wake up.
 But that best work isn’t freewriting journaling.
-It’s morning writing and I’ve written about it here.
+It’s writing fiction or non-fiction and I’ve written about it here.

 In that chore state, I feel blocked.
 There is no creative flow, and doing something I don’t really enjoy doing first thing in the morning is not a great way to start the day.

-I find it actually inhibits my creative flow for the day.
+I find it inhibits my creative flow for the day.

 It’s the morning part of Morning Pages I have the issue with.